Heyica/Retail-Superstore-Sales-Analysis/README.md

 These KPIs provide a high-level view of overall business performance and help monitor sales growth, profitability, and sales volume.

 ## Key Insights 💡
+- Sales during the 2014–2017 period exhibited a seasonal pattern, with a significant increase towards the end of the year and peaking in November.
+- The West region contributed the largest sales compared to other regions, indicating stronger market potential.
+- The Technology category generated the highest profits, while Furniture experienced relatively lower profitability.
+- The Phones and Chairs subcategories were the largest sales contributors and the primary drivers of sales performance.
+- The Consumer segment contributed the highest sales compared to Corporate and Home Office, making it the company's primary market.

 ## Recommendations 🔥